 - M - Myocardial or lung conditions like COPD or congestive heart failure

-In addition, delirium is very common following a surgery.
+In addition, delirium is very common following surgery.
 Because it's one of the first signs that a person is experiencing a life-threatening emergency, like a stroke or heart attack, seeking immediate emergency care is crucial.

-When you bring a loved to the hospital for symptoms of delirium, medical professionals will carefully test and examine to determine the cause of the issue.
-For example, if the delirium is attributed to a change or reaction to medication, they can attempt to modify the medication to bring your loved one back into balance.
+When you bring a loved one to the hospital for symptoms of delirium, medical professionals will carefully test and examine to determine the cause of the issue.
+For example, if the delirium is attributed to a change or reaction to the medication, they can attempt to modify the medication to bring their loved one back into balance.
 If the delirium is caused by a heart attack or stroke, they will treat the underlying condition as quickly as possible.